Variational Inference for Acceleration of SN Ia Photometric Distance Estimation with BayeSN: Discussion

 We use both simulated and real data to evaluate the performance of our variational approximations.
 While the real-world use case of these methods is inferring parameters from observations with no known true values, fitting simulated data where the true parameters are known allows for additional insight into the accuracy and limitations of both VI and MCMC.
 In practice, a performant VI approximation will yield similar results to MCMC, which our results show on both simulated and real data.

 There are several reasons to use VI over MCMC.
 The first is increased computational efficiency in both time and computing resources.
 The variational approximation also provides an analytic expression for the posterior distribution, which enables several types of additional analyses, such as calculating importance sampling ratios or the Hessian matrix.
 An analytic expression for the posterior also enables robust uncertainty propagation, and can be used as a prior in downstream analyses.
+MCMC, nested sampling, or other posterior sampling methods are likely still the best option for models where the form of the posterior cannot be assumed, is multimodal, or is another form that is difficult to express analytically.
+However, the compressed representation of the posterior in terms of the variational parameters $\bm{\zeta}$ is also advantageous in terms of data volume, as saving many posterior samples is infeasible in the large-data regime (see e.g.\ discussion in \citealp{malz18}).

 Here we consider a particularly difficult use case with one parameter that is constrained to be nonnegative.
 The performance of all of the different types of variational posteriors on the non-constrained parameters is quite good, and for most use cases using a Multivariate Gaussian guide or even the Laplace approximation will achieve similar results to MCMC in a fraction of the computational time (as seen in Figure~\ref{fig:foundation_single_high}) while also providing an analytic posterior and robust uncertainties.
 This is especially promising in light of the expected quantity of data from the Vera C. Rubin Observatory/LSST in the coming years.